m-yosefpor/latex2sympy/README.md

 latex2sympy parses LaTeX math expressions and converts it into the equivalent SymPy form.

+## Requirements
+$ pip install antlr-python3-runtime  #for python3

+or

+$ pip install antlr-python2-runtime #for python2
 ## Installation

 [ANTLR](http://www.antlr.org/) is used to generate the parser: